Eosipterus

 Eosipterus is an extinct genus of ctenochasmatid pterosaur from the Early Cretaceous period of Liaoning, China.
-Fossil remains of Eosipterus dated back to the Aptian stage of the Early Cretaceous, 124.6 million years ago.
+Fossil remains dated back to the Aptian stage, 125 million years ago.

 History and etymology

 The genus was named in 1997 by Ji Shu'an and Ji Qiang.
 The type species is Eosipterus yangi.
 The genus name is derived from Greek eos, "dawn" and Greek pteron, "wing" with a Latin ending; and a grammar error: normally the combination would have resulted in "eopterus".
 The "dawn" element refers to its age but also to China being "in the east".
 The specific name honours paleontologist Yang Daihuan.

 The genus is based on the holotype specimen, GMV2117, found near Jinggangshan in western Liaoning Province, in the Yixian Formation.
 It was the first pterosaur discovered in that region.
 It consists of a partial crushed skeleton of a subadult individual on a slab, lacking skull and neck.
 Most vertebrae have been severely damaged and even their number cannot be determined.
 The authors state that eighteen detached belly ribs are present in the matrix.